dvillas28/chip8/README.md

 ./chip8 <path/to/some/rom>
 ```

 You can run the tests in the `tests/` folder, or play some games provided on the `roms/` folder.
-You can also search for compatible `.ch8` and use this emulator on them.
+You can also search for compatible `.ch8` files and use this emulator on them.

+## Debug mode

+To activate debug mode during execution, press the `O` key.
+While in debug mode, press the `P` key to step through each instruction.

+If you need the debug mode activated from the start of an execution, you can change the value of the `debug_mode` flag on `src/chip8/chip.c:25`.

 ## Input Keys